 – Acts 2:42

 These four things are key for any church today, and so we take care to continue in these things too – as well as taking time to praise and worship God.
-There are a variety of meetings at DCF and some include all these things – some focus more on a specific reason for meeting (such as our weekly prayer meeting).
+There are a variety of meetings at DCF and some include all these things – some focus more on a specific reason for meeting.

 What you can expect at our Sunday morning service